Tridendriform structures: The free tridendriform algebra and its coproduct

-\begin{Rq} \begin{mdframed} For multiple generators, we extend the definition of this product naturally over $\mathcal{A}(\mathcal{D})=\displaystyle\bigoplus_{n\geq 0} T^g_n(T(\mathcal{D}))$ expect when a node of this ladder has left and right sons.
-In this case, the decoration of this node is the concatenation of the decorations of the roots of the forests grafted at this node in their respective comb representation.
+\begin{Rq} For multiple generators, we extend the definition of this product naturally over~$\mathcal{A}(X)$ except when a node of this ladder has left and right sons.
+In this case, the decoration of this node is the concatenation of the decorations of the roots of the forests grafted at this node. \begin{Eg} Let $a,b\in\mathcal{D}$, then